-Your GV trip cost covers the majority of the expenses that you will incur after arriving at your destination, plus travel medical/trip cancellation insurance coverage, a modest GV administrative fee and a donation to the Habitat host affiliate's building program.
+Your GV trip cost covers the majority of the expenses that you will incur after arriving at your destination, plus travel medical insurance coverage, a donation to Habitat for Humanity International and a donation to the Habitat host affiliate's building program.

 Accommodations vary, depending on the location.
-Team members often stay in hostels or village community centers.
+Team members often stay in hotels, guest houses, dormitories, churches, hostels or village community centers.
 Local transport is by private bus or van, which is arranged in advance by the host coordinator, or when convenient and practical, by public transportation.